LDonn32/pands-weekly-tasks/README.md

 # Check if the account number has at least 4 characters.
 if account_length >= 4:
     if account_length > 4:
-        # Mask all but the last 4 digits
+        # Mask all but the last 4 digits.
      masked_account_number = 'X' * (account_length - 4) + account_number[-4:]
 ```